Once you’ve learned your rights as a tenant before you move in, it’s time to figure out what happens after you move in.

 Ending a Lease

 - Foreclosure — If you are living in a building that is facing foreclosure, you are protected from being evicted by the Protecting Tenants at Foreclosure Act (PTFA).
-Tenants who have agreed to a lease may live in the unit until the end of their lease, and tenants-at-will must be given 90 days’ notice before they must leave.
+Tenants who have agreed to a lease may live in the unit until the end of their lease, and tenants-at-will must be given 90 days’ notice before they have to leave.

 With this knowledge, you can ensure your rights are respected throughout your tenancy and that your rental experience is positive.